HART-Avionics/docs/docs/project_structure/2.0_avionics/Avionics.rst

 Avionics
 ==========
-Avionics refers to all the electronics onboard the rocket.
+Avionics refers to all the software & electronics onboard the rocket.

 .. toctree::
    :maxdepth: 3